 Cases might exist for which no rule for indirect valuation of the pay component has been configured upon changes performed to the pay scale group and/or pay scale level in the Job Info.
 In this case, the existing pay components might have been deleted upon the change in job information and the HR administrator needs to adapt the compensation information manually.
 The procedure for doing this is as follows:

-Choose on the My Employee File <employee name> Employment Information screen the History link in the Compensation Information block.
+On the My Employee File <employee name> Employment Information screen choose the Clock (History) icon in the Compensation Information block.

-In the upcoming History of Compensation Information screen select in the History block on the left side the appropriate record (stating something like Promotion - Pay Change) and choose Take Action Make Correction.
+In the upcoming History of Compensation Information screen select in the History block on the left side the appropriate record (Promotion - Pay Change) and choose Edit.

 Select the pay component(s) as appropriate, enter the data as appropriate, and choose the Save button.